deepakgs536/Autocomplete-Trie/README.md

-# A Trie - AutoComplete Implemenatation with ReactJS
+# A Trie - AutoComplete Implementation with ReactJS

 This project is to show how to implement Trie data structure with JavaScript from scratch.

-Automcomplete method produces suggestions.
+Autocomplete method produces suggestions.
 Suggestions are shown in alphabetical order.

 Results are displayed in a React app.